Hib vaccine: Medical uses

-Hib conjugate vaccines have been shown to be effective against all manifestations of Hib disease, with a clinical efficacy among fully vaccinated children estimated to be between 95–100%.
+Hib conjugate vaccines are effective against all manifestations of Hib disease, with a clinical efficacy among fully vaccinated children estimated to be between 95–100%.
 The vaccine has also been shown to be immunogenic in patients at high risk of invasive disease.
 Hib vaccine is not effective against non-type B Haemophilus influenzae.
 However, non-type B disease is rare in comparison to pre-vaccine rates of Haemophilus influenzae type B disease.

 Impact

-Prior to introduction of the conjugate vaccine, Hib was a leading cause of childhood meningitis, pneumonia, and epiglottitis in the United States, causing an estimated 20,000 cases a year in the early 1980s.
-Nearly all disease was in children under five years old.
+Before the introduction of the conjugate vaccine, Hib was a leading cause of childhood meningitis, pneumonia, and epiglottitis in the United States, causing an estimated 20,000 cases a year in the early 1980s.
+Nearly all Hib disease was in children under five years old.
 After routine use of Hib conjugate vaccines in the United States, the rate of invasive Hib disease decreased from 40–100 per 100,000 children down to fewer than 1 per 100,000.
 Similar reductions in Hib disease occurred after introduction of the vaccine in Western Europe and developing countries.
 However, in recent years.
-Haemophilus influenzae strains with other encapsulated serotypes such as a or f, or non-encapsulated strains, have been recognized to cause invasive disease, particularly in high risk populations.
+Haemophilus influenzae strains with other encapsulated serotypes such as a or f, or non-encapsulated strains, have been recognized to cause invasive disease, particularly in high-risk populations.